MattDrennan/GreenworksMap/README.md

 **How to setup project:**

+This project currently relies on two API keys.
+The first is ArcGIS and the second is OpenCharge.

 1. Create a database named “ecomap.”
 1. Run “ecomap.sql” on the database.
 1. Run the webapp folder on TomCat 10.
 WARNING: Tomcat 9 will not work.